BrendanSChang/misc/dotfiles/README.md

 directory for the GNOME terminal settings)
 - The last thing the script does is install the plugins, which will probably leave you in a Vim session, so just `:qall` to exit
+- You may also have to install YCM if it's throwing errors, in which case navigate to ~/.vim/plugged/YouCompleteMe and run ./install.py --clang-completer